This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Explore the wealth of Chile’s botanical heritage!

 Elaeocarpaceae.
-Shrub to 15′.
-Small white flowers, dark purple-black edible fruits with a taste similar to blueberries.
+Dioecious shrub to 15′.
+Small white flowers, dark purple-black seedy fruits with a taste similar to tart blueberries.
 A pioneer plant found mostly in cleared forests and lower mountain hillsides of Chile.
-The fruit are used for brewing wine and chicha, the leaves for sore throats, wound healing, intestinal tumours, and as an analgesic.
-Recent studies show that the berries have a very high antioxidant value and they are now being promoted as a superfood in the US.
+The edible fruit are used for brewing wine and chicha, the leaves for sore throats, wound healing, intestinal tumours, and as an analgesic.
+Recent studies show that the berries have a very high antioxidant value and they are now being promoted as a superfood in the US from “pristine Patagonia”.
+We put the berries in the blender with a little water, strain the seeds and use the deep purple juice.
 Easy to grow, prefers rich soil.
 A good food forest plant, fast growing.
 Part shade to sun.
+Fresh seed harvest.
 Z8a

 Austrocedrus chilensis ”Lawan” “Cedro” “Cipres de la Cordillera”